-FacilitiesThe Smithy sleeps 2, double bedroom, bedding & towels provided, shower room, living room with kitchen and dining ares, sofa (converts to fully spring bed), armchair, log burner, dining table & chairs for 4, shared utility room, washing machine, flat screen TV, DVD player, DAB music system, CD player, iPod dock, games, DVDs, books, Wi-Fi, covered veranda, shared barbecue, parking.
+FacilitiesThe Smithy sleeps 2, double bedroom with king size bed, bedding & towels provided, shower room, living room with kitchen and dining ares, sofa (converts to fully spring bed), armchair, log burner, dining table & chairs for 4, shared utility room, washing machine, flat screen TV, DVD player, DAB music system with Bluetooth, CD player, games, DVDs, books, Wi-Fi, covered veranda, shared barbecue, parking.

-The Count House sleeps 2, double room, bedding & towels provided, shower room, living room with kitchen and dining ares, sofa (converts to fully spring bed), armchair, log burner, dining table & chairs for 4, shared utility room, washing machine, flat screen TV, DVD player, DAB music system, CD player, iPod dock, games, DVDs, books, Wi-Fi, timber deck, shared barbecue, parking.
+The Count House sleeps 2, double room with king size bed, bedding & towels provided, shower room, living room with kitchen and dining ares, sofa (converts to fully spring bed), armchair, log burner, dining table & chairs for 4, shared utility room, washing machine, flat screen TV, DVD player, DAB music system with Bluetooth, CD player, games, DVDs, books, Wi-Fi, timber deck, shared barbecue, parking.

 National Trust Cotehele, Morwellham Quay, Treesurfers, Canoe Tamar, Tamar Trails, Dartmoor National Park, beaches, birdwatching, swimming, surfing, kayaking, windsurfing, sailing, cycling.

 - Two romantic cottages for two, lovingly converted and set on the tranquil site of a former 19th century tin mine, within the Tamar Valley Area of Outstanding Natural Beauty, Cornwall.